sugarlabs/sugar-docs/dev-environment.md

 and for the creation of your own Activity, you can see the [Activity Creation](http://developer.sugarlabs.org/activity.md.html) page.

+Tip for Testing and Debugging Purposes : Inorder to run multiple versions of the same activity, one has to change the bundle_id in activity.info of the given activity.
+For example, I have Version 39 of Calculate Activity installed and I want to install the Version 41 of Calculate Activity without removing the installed Calculate.activity.
+Inorder to do so, just go to the directory of the Version 41 and go to Calculate.Activity/activity and then open the activity.info file and change the bundle_id of it.
+After doing that, you will be able to install the Version 41 without removing the previously installed version.

 ### dotsugar

 By default, Sugar stores configuration files, logs, and the datastore